Welcome to the website of the California Peace and Freedom Party’s 2016 campaign. Download our Workers’ Voter Guide here.

 Proposition 63 requires retailers to report anyone who purchases any ammunition to the Department of Justice.
 There is already a law prohibiting possession of large capacity magazine firearms.
 Vote NO.

 Proposition 64 legalizes marijuana and hemp in Ca. It exempts medical marijuana from some taxation and authorizes re-sentencing and destruction of records for prior marijuana convictions.
+For more, see this article.
 Vote YES.

 Proposition 65 sounds like an environmental measure but is designed to reduce support for a plastic bag ban.
 For more see this article.
 Vote NO.